jeremy-swack/applied-machine-learning/project_2.md

 ## R Script: Logistic Regression

 As shown by the following plot, the model with the highest AUC is the third point with an area of .6305613.
+However, I chose point 11 because it maintains nearly the same AUC with a larger penalty value.
+The AUC of the 11th point is 0.6209219.

 ![img_1](lr_plot.png)